mrebbert/ssl-certificates/README.md

 ssl-certificates
 ================

-Scripts for creating and managing ssl-certificates
+Scripts for creating and managing self-signed ssl-certificates and Java keystores.